 Using artisan methods that date back centuries, we carefully steep, germinate, kiln and bag our Rogue Farms barley and rye malts by hand.
 Touching, seeing and sniffing the grain every step along the way tells us more about the quality of our malt than we’d ever get from a lab report.

-Rogue Farms is open year round, but the hours and days of operation change according to the season.
-Currently, we’re on our winter schedule.
+Rogue Farms is open year round, but hours and days of operation change with the season.
+Currently, we’re on a winter schedule.

 For the most up to date information please call us at (503) 838-9813